-Brazilian legend Pele is widely regarded as the greatest football player of all time.
-No player has won more World Cups than him, and that alone should be enough to justify the Brazilian's inclusion on the top of this list.
+Brazilian legend Pele is widely regarded as the greatest footballer of all time.
+No player has won more World Cups than him, and that alone should be enough to justify the Brazilian's inclusion at the top of this list.

 Goalscorer supreme, Pele was also the focal point of attack for club and country.
 His goalscoring stats are simply incredible; he is the only player to score more than 1200 senior goals.

 Pele, even more so than all the other legends on this list, brought his best game when it mattered the most.
-The youngest ever player (17 years and 249 days) to score in a World Cup, Pele scored twice in the 1958 World Cup final against Sweden.
+The youngest ever player (17 years and 249 days) to score in a World Cup, Pele scored twice in the 1958 edition's final against Sweden.